If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 If you like your drinks a little on the bitter side, you’ll go nuts for the Drunk Uncle.

-The scotch and vermouth give it a rich, oaky flavor, but the Cynar adds a biting bitterness that’ll make you say WOW!
+The scotch and vermouth give it rich, oaky notes, but the Cynar adds a biting bitterness that’ll make you say WOW!

 It lets them know right away that this one has some kick to it.